IBM/ACE-RISCV/README.md

 # Assured Confidential Execution (ACE) for RISC-V
 ACE-RISCV is an open-source project, whose goal is to deliver a confidential computing framework with a formally proven security monitor.
-It is based on the [canonical architecture](https://arxiv.org/abs/2308.10249) and targets RISC-V with the goal of being able to be ported to other architectures.
+It is based on a [canonical architecture](https://arxiv.org/abs/2308.10249) and targets RISC-V with the goal of being portable to other architectures.
 The formal verification efforts focus on the [security monitor](security-monitor/) implementation.
-We invite collaborators to work together to push the boundaries of confidential computing technology.
+We invite collaborators to work with us to push the boundaries of proovable confidential computing technology.

 **This is an active research project, without warranties of any kind.** We are currently building on RISC-V with hypervisor extentions.
-We will move to the AP-TEE extention.
+We will move to the AP-TEE extention when it is available.
 Moving to this extention will simpplify our system.

 ## Quick Start
 Follow instructions to run a sample [confidential workload](harness/baremetal) under an [untrusted Linux-based hypervisor](hypervisor/) in an [emulated RISC-V environment](qemu/).